 Have you noticed how some people focus on what’s broke, and often miss the solutions?

 In 30 years of international renewal work here at Mita, we’ve learned to ask four questions that facilitate solutions clients crave.
-Worth asking at your workplace?
+Worth asking two-footed questions at your workplace?

 1. How do you affirm and support quality leading and learning approaches?
 While we hear a great deal from leaders such as Diane Ravitch and Dana Goldstein about what’s not working well, it’s harder to locate advocates who support genuine approaches for higher achievement and motivation.